ericandrewlewis/say-yes-to-https/setup-https.md

 Sever Name Indication (SNI) allows a client to connect to different sites hosted on a single IP address.
 Most web hosts only work with SNI by default, so supporting older clients that don't support SNI (e.g. Internet Explorer on Windows XP) is an extra configuration step.
 [Learn more about SNI](https://https.cio.gov/sni/), and decide whether or not to support these clients.

-## Get an TLS certificate and private key
+## Get a TLS certificate and private key

-A web server needs a private key and an TLS certificate (which includes a public key) to serve HTTPS.
+A web server needs a private key and a TLS certificate (which includes a public key) to serve HTTPS.

 An TLS certificate should be acquired from a trusted certificate authority.